 - 6.17.a.
-The workload associated with optimal clinical care of surgical patients is a continuum from the moment of admission to the point of discharge.
-(Detail) - 6.17.b.
-During the fellowship education process, surgical teams should be made up of attending surgeons, fellows, residents at various PGY levels, medical students (when appropriate), and other health care providers.
-(Detail) - 6.17.c.
-The work of the caregiver team should be assigned to team members based on each individual's level of education, experience, and competence.
+The work of the caregiver team must be assigned to team members based on each member's level of education, experience, and competence.
+(Core) - 6.17.b.
+As fellows progress through levels of increasing competence and responsibility, work assignments must keep pace with their advancement.
+(Core) - 6.17.c.
+The program should ensure that the workload associated with optimal clinical care of surgical patients is a continuum from the moment of admission to the point of discharge.
+(Detail) - 6.17.d.
+During the residency education process, surgical teams should be made up of attending surgeons, residents at various PG levels, medical students (when appropriate), and other health care providers.
 (Detail)